ahelal/avm/README.md

 # Ansible Version Manager (AVM)
 [![Build Status](https://travis-ci.org/ahelal/avm.svg?branch=master)](https://travis-ci.org/ahelal/avm)

-Ansible Version Manager (AVM) is a tool to manage multi Ansible installation by creating a python virtual env for each version.
+Ansible Version Manager (AVM) is a tool to manage multi Ansible installation by creating a python virtual environment for each version.

 ## Why
+* Running multiple version of Ansible on the same host.
+** Using the development version of ansible for testing and using stable version for production.
+** Make your CI run multiple versions for testing i.e. travis, concourse, jenkins, ...
+** Create a wrapper script to manage Ansible within your teams.

-- If you need to install multiple version of ansible and add python packages without effecting your global python installation.
+* If you need add python packages to and make it accessible to Ansible without effecting your global python installation. i.e. boto, dnspython, netaddr or others
-- Running multi version on CI for testing i.e. travis, concourse, jenkins, ...
-- Using the development version of ansible to test and using stable version for production

 ## How